-The Audit Committee and the Board believe that the selection of Deloitte to serve as our independent registered public accounting firm is in the best interests of the Company and its stockholders.
+Deloitte has served as our independent registered public accounting firm since 2022.
+The Audit Committee and the Board believe that the continued retention of Deloitte to serve as our independent registered public accounting firm is in the best interests of the Company and its stockholders.
 The Audit Committee will reconsider the appointment of Deloitte if its selection is not ratified by the stockholders.
 The Audit Committee may also reconsider the appointment of Deloitte at any time even if the selection is ratified by stockholders